flips22/mylar-league/README.md

 This should set the year and the volume name when listed as (YEAR).
 The # sign must be there as those are the only lines it looks at.
 There is a method to also check a sqlite database which will use the seed start and end year to find the year of the issue and then the corresponding volume start year.
 I need to fine tune that a bit, so I haven't posed the db generator yet.
 Also, only the regular dash works at the momemnt.
 It won't work with a fancy dash.
 I need to fix that in the code.
 For now you have to do a find replace in a text editor.

+# Year In Review
+This script looks at all the new volumes on comicvine for for a given year and compares to your mylar instance.
+The output are HTML files for each publisher, each year as well as an interactive chart (also in HTML).
+The yearly HTML files show you the cover images, and provides link to view on comicvine and view in mylar or add to mylar.

+There is an effort made to try to classify each series release.
+The code, which was "borrowed" from mylar and then made a bit more restrive in a number of ways looks at the description and deck for each volume and the first issue of the seris (if that answer can't be gained by parsing the volume).
+You can see the differant volume types listed and which are kept.
+By default any reprinted or TPB/HCs are removed from the analysis.
+I'm sure this isn't perfect so if you see some issues, let me know.

+Unfortunately there isn't a way to preciesly query CV for a year and a publisher, so you aren't able to even check a single year and single publisher without the 280,000 API calls.
+Because of this I included my own cache file of all the API calls.
+I felt like a typical user would not have wanted to spend more than 2 months, running the script 24/7 to get this output.
+Now it takes just a couple of minutes to analyze 90 years of comics.

 # Mylar / Komga / Comic Geeks  Integration Tools